27 Business Email Examples & Templates You Should Try in 2025

 And that’s okay.

-Instead of fading off the radar for such leads, send them a “break-up” email telling them that you won’t be mailing them anymore.
+Instead of fading off the radar for such leads, send them a “break-up” email telling them you won’t be mailing them anymore.

 Here’s the template (credit: Attach.io):